Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 Low birth weight was observed in 5.1% of infants in the ABRYSVO group vs. 4.4% in the placebo group.

-Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.2% of infants in ABRYSVO group and 6.7% in the placebo group.
+Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.2% of infants in the ABRYSVO group and 6.7% in the placebo group.

 Pfizer’s ABRYSVO is given between weeks 32 through 36 of pregnancy